Updated 03-31-19. So you want to open your own pho restaurant. Well, you've come to the right place.

 If you're going to open in areas where Asian foods in general, and pho/Vietnamese foods in particular, are all happening, then you have to deal with competition pushing down your prices.
 If you're going to open in areas where you have no competition whatsoever, then you face higher labor and food costs, nonexistent suppliers, and unfamiliar customer base.

 Either way, the reality is there and you must have a plan B and plan C for your pho restaurant.
 You need to be nimble to be able to quickly identify problems and find solutions to solve those problems.
 And by the way, you should count on trying to just survive some months (maybe more) before getting a return or even start earning anything.

-Your pho concept is new, fresh, unique, the best, insert-your-own-adjectives, blah blah blah
+Your pho concept is new, fresh, unique, the best, insert-your-own-adjectives here

 Like everything else in life, it's not easy to create your pho restaurant concept to be new and unique anymore.
 Most everything has been tried by others already; a few make it through real hard work, and many failed due to complacency and ignorance of the basics, and due to poor execution.
 A lot of people have good to great ideas.
 But most do not execute well at all.

 Your restaurant/business culture has to be much more than just open, cook and sell